 NSAIDs block prostaglandins, the substances that dilate blood vessels and cause inflammation and pain.
-They can help relieve joint pain and swelling, and muscle pain.
+They can help relieve joint pain and swelling, muscle pain, fever, and headaches.
 There are dozens of NSAIDs.

 - Over-the-counter NSAIDs include aspirin, ibuprofen (Motrin, Advil, generic), naproxen (Aleve, generic), ketoprofen (Actron, Orudis KT, generic).

-- Prescription NSAIDs include prescription forms of ibuprofen naproxen and ketoprofen, diclofenac (Voltaren, generic), and tolmetin (Tolectin, generic).
+- Prescription NSAIDs include prescription forms of ibuprofen naproxen and ketoprofen, as well as diclofenac (Voltaren, generic), and tolmetin (Tolectin, generic).